-Benefits provided: The health, dental, and vision benefits provided to and contribution amounts required from annuitants are the result of collective bargaining between the State and the various unions representing the State's and the university component units' employees in accordance with limitations established in the Act.
+Benefits provided.
+The health, dental, and vision benefits provided to and contribution amounts required from annuitants are the result of collective bargaining between the State and the various unions representing the State's and the university component units' employees in accordance with limitations established in the Act.
 Therefore, the benefits provided and contribution amounts are subject to periodic change.
 Coverage through SEGIP becomes secondary to Medicare after Medicare eligibility has been reached.
 Members must enroll in Medicare Parts A and B to receive the subsidized SEGIP premium available to Medicare eligible participants.
-The Act requires the State to provide life insurance benefits for annuitants equal to their annual salary as of the last day of employment until age 60, at which time, the benefit amount becomes five thousand dollars.
+The Act requires the State to provide life insurance benefits for annuitants equal to their annual salary as of the last day of employment until age 60, at which time, the benefit amount becomes \$5,000.

-Funding policy and annual other postemployment benefit cost: OPEB offered through SEGIP are financed through a combination of retiree premiums, State contributions and Federal government subsidies from the Medicare Part D program.
+Funding policy and annual other postemployment benefit cost.
+OPEB offered through SEGIP are financed through a combination of retiree premiums, State contributions and Federal government subsidies from the Medicare Part D program.
 Contributions are deposited in the Health Insurance Reserve Fund, which covers both active State employees and retirement members.
 Annuitants may be required to contribute towards health and vision benefits with the amount based on factors such as date of retirement, years of credited service with the State, whether the annuitant is covered by Medicare, and whether the annuitant has chosen a managed health care plan.
 Annuitants who retired prior to January 1, 1998, and who are vested in the State Employee's Retirement System do not contribute toward health and vision benefits.
-For annuitants who retired on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service to not have to contribute towards health and vision benefits.
+For annuitants who retired on or after January 1, 1998, the annuitant's contribution amount is reduced five percent for each year of credited service with the State allowing those annuitants with twenty or more years of credited service to not have to contribute towards health and vision benefits.
 All annuitants are required to pay for dental benefits regardless of retirement date.
 The Director of Central Management Services shall, on an annual basis, determine the amount the State shall contribute toward the basic program of group health benefits.
-State contributions are made primarily from the General Revenue Fund on a pay-as-you-go basis.
+State contributions are made primarily from the General Revenue Fund on a pay-as-yougo basis.
 No assets are accumulated or dedicated to funding the retiree health insurance benefit and a separate trust has not been established for the funding of OPEB.

-For fiscal year 2019, the annual cost of the basic program of group health, dental, and vision benefits before the State's contribution was \$11,269.44 (\$6,698.64 if Medicare eligible) if the annuitant chose benefits provided by a health maintenance organization and \$13,823.52 (\$4,983.60 if Medicare eligible) if the annuitant chose other benefits.
+For fiscal year 2020, the annual cost of the basic program of group health, dental, and vision benefits before the State's contribution was \$11,681.04 (\$6,703.92 if Medicare eligible) if the annuitant chose benefits provided by a health maintenance organization and \$14,959.44 (\$5,592.24 if Medicare eligible) if the annuitant chose other benefits.
 The State is not required to fund the plan other than the pay-as-you-go amount necessary to provide the current benefits to retirees.